SporkyDevelops/asm-template/README.md

 4. Start coding in assembly!

 ## Usage
-- Use VSCode with extensions for Make, Docker, and sytnax
+- Use VSCode with extensions for Make, Docker, and Sytnax highlighting
 - Build with VSCode task and Make
 - Runs Docker image for containerization and emulation